BigWebstas/youTube_ads_4_pi-hole/README.md

-# Script to add YouTube Ads DNS to Pi-hole blacklist
+# Script to add YouTube Ads DNS to Pi-hole blacklist ARCHLinux Edition

 # If you used my script before.
 - Please wipe your blacklist by ``` sudo rm /etc/pihole/black* ``` or use the command ```sudo pihole -f ```